Wootric/slate/source/includes/_end_users.md

 Parameter | Description
 --------- | -----------
-email | The Email of the end user to retrieve
+email | The Email of the end user to retrieve lookup_by_email (optional) | Looks the user by email if true.
+Default value is false

 ## Get a Specific End User by Phone Number